nanolab-fcfm/laser_setup/README.md

 ### Running Specific Procedures

-If you have procedures defined in a Python script and in the YAML (see [Qt.yaml](laser_setup/assets/templates/Qt.yaml) for examples), you can invoke them directly:
+If you have procedures defined in a Python script and in the YAML (see [procedures.yaml](laser_setup/assets/templates/procedures.yaml) for examples), you can invoke them directly:

 ```bash
 laser_setup <procedure_name>
 ```

-This will load the relevant procedure class from the Hydra-based configs, then open an ExperimentWindow.
+This will load the relevant procedure class from the OmegaConf-based configs, then open an ExperimentWindow.

-If you prefer to run procedures directly from Python, you can import the relevant classes and call them directly.
+If you prefer to run procedures directly from Python, you can import the relevant `Procedure` classes and call them directly.

 ### Scripts